hvdbm/Oak/README.md

 Install the Python dependencies with : `pip install -r requirements.txt`.

-The `pygraphviz` dependency depends of the installation of [Graphviz](https://graphviz.org).
+The `pygraphviz` dependency needs an installation of [Graphviz](https://graphviz.org).
 See the installation instructions [here](https://pygraphviz.github.io/documentation/stable/install.html).

 ## Data